Nanyte25/Glitchtipcli/README.md

 - Step 3.
 Setup and `.env` file in the root of the source codes directory.

--Step 4.
+- Step 4.
 Generate a Gltichtip API Token from either.

 [Glichtip Staging](https://glitchtip.stage.devshift.net)
 [Glitchtip Production](https://gltichtip.devshift.net)

-Step 4.
+- Step 4.
 Add the appropriate envirnment variable your `DOTENV` file

 Example